-2017 was quite a year for American manufacturing.
-From the National Association of Manufacturers (NAM) Fourth Quarter survey from December of 2017, the numbers were astounding.
+Last year was quite successful for American manufacturing.
+The National Association of Manufacturers (NAM) Fourth Quarter survey from December of 2017 confirms it.

-94.6 percent of those surveyed said they were positive about their company’s outlook, whereas it was only 89.8 percent in September – it’s even shocking to see confidence was only at 56.6 percent in Q1 of 2016!
-According to NAM, companies expect their production to increase 5 percent, with an anticipated 5.2 percent growth in sales, and an expected 2.2 percent increase to employee wages.
+Confidence was only 56.6% in Q1 of 2016.
+According to NAM, companies expect their production to increase 5%, with an anticipated 5.2% growth in sales, and an expected 2.2% increase to employee wages.

-While 58.7 percent said they feel American manufacturing is heading in the right direction, those who felt it is going in the wrong direction were in the minority at 21.4 percent.
-There was a baffling 32.2 percent who told NAM they were “unsure,” but it is often in our nature to hope for the best and prepare for the worst.
+58.7% feel American manufacturing is heading in the right direction.
+Those who felt it is going in the wrong direction were in the minority at 21.4%.
+32.2% told NAM they were “unsure,” but it is in our nature to hope for the best and prepare for the worst.
 Read on!

 One major goal of manufacturing operations in America is to address a major skills gap.
-While we wait for skilled workers to come down the pipeline via schooling or apprenticeships, automation can be used to fill in the blank spaces.
-However, some shop floors may take issue with automation for various reasons.
+While we wait for skilled workers to come from schools or apprenticeships, automation can be used to fill in the blank spaces.

 “There is a lot of misinformation out there about automation,” Udo continues.
 “I have been told even by some salespeople representing the technology that in order to use it in my shop, I need high part volumes and that the implementation of this equipment will be difficult.”

 “However, I have seen significant changes in both of these areas…high volumes may have been required in order for a shop to justify it, but that is no longer the case,” says Udo.
 “Successful implementation of automation now costs a fraction of what it once did.”